Alumni Portal for Study Abroad Students

 - What do I want to study—specifically OR generally?

 - Does this college offer courses on the language I would like to study?
+(You can gain credit from your exchange experience in order to test out of language requirements in College!)

 - Will I want to study abroad during my college career—if so, where?